Pass-through with Price Dispersion: Abstract

 \section{Abstract}

 How do cost shocks pass through to prices in markets with price dispersion?
-Pass-through analysis typically assumes a single equilibrium price, but empirical studies consistently document substantial price variation, even for homogeneous products.
-This paper develops a tractable framework that decomposes the pass-through problem into two distinct tiers.
-The first is a competition layer where consumers' \textit{consideration sets} determine equilibrium distributions of normalized margins.
-The second is a curvature layer where demand elasticity determines how these margins translate into prices and pass-through rates.
-The key theoretical innovation is showing that the strategic pricing game with arbitrary downward-sloping demand is order-isomorphic to a baseline unit-demand game once reformulated in terms of normalized effective margins.
-This decomposition yields closed-form pass-through formulas, robust bounds across demand specifications, and clear comparative statics linking market structure to incidence.
+We decompose the problem into two layers.
+In the competition layer, consumers' consideration sets determine equilibrium distributions of normalized margins.
+In the curvature layer, demand elasticity maps these margins into prices and pass-through rates.
+We prove the pricing game is strategically equivalent to a game over normalized margins, so equilibrium margin distributions are invariant to demand and costs.
+This separation yields closed-form pass-through formulas at each quantile of the price distribution, robust bounds across demand specifications, and sharp comparative statics linking market structure to incidence.